LandonSwartz/landonswartz.github.io/_posts/2023-11-19-Harris-Corner-Detector.md

 ![wall_1](https://github.com/LandonSwartz/landonswartz.github.io/assets/50836209/2dc55115-d8ed-4de0-8840-10f4403814ec)

 In the next blog post, we will implement some simple feature descriptors to see how our little corner detector performs in producing homographies.

+### References and Code
+Harris, Christopher G. and M. J. Stephens.
+“A Combined Corner and Edge Detector.”
+Alvey Vision Conference (1988).
+ChatGPT-4

+Corner Detector is implemented at this repo: